Most of the time, support is deducted from a parent's income source. This process is called income withholding.

 If child support payments are not made

-There are many reasons you might not get the support owed to you.
-Most often these reasons are based on the employment situation of the noncustodial parent.
-As a general rule, if there is no money coming in it is because the other parent is not earning enough income to pay their obligations.
+There are many reasons why child support payments are not made on time.
+Most often, these reasons are based on the employment situation of the noncustodial parent.
+As a general rule, if payments are not made, it is because the noncustodial parent is not earning enough income to pay his or her obligations.

-If a non-custodial parent does not pay the child support obligation they are court-ordered to pay, the child support office uses enforcement remedies.
-These enforcement remedies include:
+If a noncustodial parent does not make the court-ordered payment, the child support office uses enforcement remedies, including:

 - Intercepting federal and state income and property tax refunds and lottery winnings